duarteocarmo/automation-post/report-automation-part-2.md

 #### 6.Running the updater regularly

-Once you get the script running, one option is to copy it to a virtual private server (digital ocean link) and have it run regulary via something like `cron`.
+Once you get the script running, one option is to copy it to a virtual private server (digital ocean link) and have it run regularly via something like `cron`.

 ⚠️Warning: If you are going to sync sensitive company information to a virtual private server, please make sure that you have permission, and that you take [necessary security measures](https://www.digitalocean.com/community/tutorials/7-security-measures-to-protect-your-servers) to protect the server.

-You should [read more about `cron`](https://www.ostechnix.com/a-beginners-guide-to-cron-jobs/) before messing with it, but a basic approach would be:
+You should [read more about `cron`](https://www.ostechnix.com/a-beginners-guide-to-cron-jobs/) before messing with it.
+It allows you to run scripts every X amount of time.
+A simple approach to our problem would be:

 1. Make sure the script is running successfully in your server by:
     - Installing and configuring rclone.